To quit or not to quit

 Read more from Anika Horn

-Welcome to the 79th issue of Impact Curator!
-I curate this fortnightly newsletter for all of you who believe in transforming their community by amplifying the impact of the change makers around them.
+Welcome to the 87th issue of Impact Curator!
+I curate this fortnightly newsletter for all of you who believe in transforming their community by amplifying the impact of the changemakers around them.
 Was this newsletter forwarded to you?
 You deserve your own, sign up here!
-While in Portland I got to meet Unsung Hero Alax Foreman (Logbook #7) in person!
-Good morning Reader, Last Saturday, I was driving through the rolling hills of the Shenandoah Valley along I-11 while heavy snow hit my...
+Afternoon view Hello Reader, Where I live (the beautiful Shenandoah Valley), we are in the final stretch of summer break.
+My kid returns to school in early August and I'm equal parts sad and excited about this transition....

-Welcome to the 78th issue of Impact Curator!
-I curate this fortnightly newsletter for all of you who believe in transforming their community by amplifying the impact of the change makers around them.
+Welcome to the 86th issue of Impact Curator!
+I curate this fortnightly newsletter for all of you who believe in transforming their community by amplifying the impact of the changemakers around them.
 Was this newsletter forwarded to you?
 You deserve your own, sign up here!
-The view from our hot tub at Snow Shoe, West Virginia Hello Reader, I took two months off from this newsletter.
-Snow days (weeks!?), sickness and a long weekend on top of regular work and personal life left me feeling like...
+Father's Day weekend in D.C.
+Hello Reader, I currently read more than usual and I spend a lot of time in my head and on the page writing - what a privilege.
+I feel fortunate to live in a two-income household (until recently)...